Property tax, sales tax, and utility tax are the principal sources of revenue the city uses to provide core municipal services:

 - Community Development (Planning; Building; Business Licensing; Code Compliance; Economic Development)

 Your property tax bill is a combination of taxes paid to the various service jurisdictions in which you reside: city, school district, county, state, library, and cemetery district.
-In 2021,the city receives 13.14% of the total property taxes you pay to provide core city services.
+In 2023, the city receives 13.60% of the total property taxes you pay.

 |Annual Property Tax||% of Total Property Tax|